Cristóbal de Oñate: Activities in New Spain

 Cristóbal de Oñate served as governor of the province of Nueva Galicia on three occasions.
 He attempted without success to suppress the Caxcan Indians during the Mixton War in 1541 and was later accused by Caxcan leader Francisco Tenamaztle of murdering and exploiting Indians.
+Although accusing does not imply telling the truth, contrary to other Spaniards who were convicted of mistreatment of indigenous people, Cristobal de Oñate was not sentenced at all.

+As stated, he actively participated in the Mixtón War, where his restraint was not appreciated by viceroy Antonio de Mendoza, and Pedro de Alvarado who, without heeding his advice to use more peaceful methods, attacked the rock without rest and without results.
+Attacks that left the town of Guadalajara unguarded.
+How Jorge Luis García Ruiz relates in his book Presidio:

+"The Indians found themselves in force and two months later they were besieging Guadalajara.
+Cristóbal de Oñate, in command of the Spanish forces, decided to break the siege, placing the women with arquebuses on top of the wall in order to appear more defensive, and concentrating the artillery and cavalry on one of the fronts, and after destroying it, re-entering the city to, leaving through another gate, charge on another front, making the Indians think that there was much more force than the real one. receiving significant damage, the Indians under the command of Francisco Tenamaztle and Don Diego raised the siege by withdrawing."

 Besides being a conquistador, official and mineowner, he was a farmer, rancher and encomendero.
-Although he was a lieutenant of Beltrán de Guzmán, perhaps the bloodiest conquistador in the history of New Spain, Onate seems also to have had a more benign side.
+Although he was a lieutenant of Beltrán de Guzmán, Onate seems also to have had a more benign side.
 He was a benefactor of the cities he founded.
 A generous spirit, he offered meals to the needy on a daily basis throughout his entire life, and is said to have turned over the proceeds from his encomiendas to improve native villages.
 Today, ancient Indian tribes and reservations persist in Mexico and the American Southwest.
 In the cities Onate founded, many streets, businesses, and geographic locations bear his name.
 He established a dynasty that retained wealth and power for 300 years.

 Cristobal died in Pánuco, Zacatecas, on October 6, 1567, and was interred in the parochial church there.